 Kea are endemic (unique to New Zealand), and are found only in or near the mountains of the South Island.
 Where these are close to the coast, kea may travel down to sea level.
 They live in high-altitude beech forest and open subalpine herbfields, up into snow country.
 Fossil remains of a kea found in a cave near Waitomo indicate they were in the North Island during the last (Ōtira) glaciation – at which time the South and North islands may have been joined.

 Kea often move about in groups – flocks of a dozen or more are not unusual.
 Adults and their young stay together for a year.
 Then young males tend to hang about in groups until they reach breeding age – three years or older.

 The overall size of the population is difficult to estimate.
 Kea tend to have a clumped distribution, rather than being evenly spread throughout their habitat.
 Their tendency to fly long distances in flocks makes them more difficult to count.

-Kea are more common in areas of human activity, scavenging for easy food near ski fields, mountain huts, hotels and rubbish dumps.
+Kea are more common in areas of human activity, scavenging for easy food near skifields, mountain huts, hotels and rubbish dumps.
 This can give a false impression of substantial numbers.
-Estimates of the total population vary from 1,000 to 5,000.
-Scientists suspect their numbers are declining.
+In 2021, estimates of the total population varied between 3,000 and 7,000, compared to 1,000 to 5,000 a dozen years earlier.

 Breeding and life expectancy